newalchemy/personal_projects/README.md

  The first two projects are the .inpynb files in the top directory, and the last one is in the forestFire directory.

-These projects were written as standalone programming assignments instead of software engineering projects.
+These projects were written as standalone, small scale, short lifetime, programming assignments instead of software engineering projects part of a multiperson effort to produce a multiversion program with a longer expected lifetime.
 There's several things that I would do differently if I was writing these projects inside of an enterprise, including:
  - Making each script configurable with an outside configuration file that's loaded and parsed, so users can test multiple different configurations easily.